 The Template editor is used to configure the Pad or Via template currently selected in the Pad Via Library panel.

 The majority of Pad/Via configuration options are standard and familiar Altium Designer Pad and Via settings (Size, Hole and Mask, etc.).
 The Pad Template editor shares a common interface design and many of the options with the Via Template editor.
 Each region of the template editor is described below, with the options that are specific to Pads or Vias marked as such.

-Name – defaults to an automatic name based on the pad/via attributes, in accordance with the IPC-7251/7351 Padstack naming conventions (described here).
+Name – defaults to an automatic name based on the pad/via attributes, in accordance with the IPC-7251/7351 Padstack naming conventions (covered below in this section).
 A manual name can be defined if required, and removed again by clicking the button.
 If a manually named template has been used in a board design and that template is then unlinked from the Template library (so its properties become editable), the manual name is replaced by the automatic name.

 Description – optional description.